 Superimposing occurs when you overlap more than one visual element in a way that allows you to see both at the same time.
 Usually, this requires adjusting the opacity on one of the images so that it becomes partially "see-through".
 That way, your audience can see a strong 100% image underneath with a faded 50% (etc) image over top of it.
 Try adjusting the opacity % to create the best look for your video project.

 Timeline: video editors build their movies by placing bits & pieces of media on the timeline.
 It's called the "timeline" because just as life moves forward minute by minute, so too does a video.
 As you build your movie, occasionally push play and watch your video in the preview window.
 The more practiced you become in video storytelling, the more clips your project timelines will contain!

 Tracks are the layers that you see stacked on your timeline.
 The more moving parts your video has, the more complex it becomes.
 Stacking multiple tracks is an easy way to keep your different types of media separate when building your movies.
 For instance, you might consider having all the video on one track, the audio on another, and your text on a third.

-Transitions include a variety of effects designed to smoothly move from one scene to the next; one clip to another.
+Transitions include a variety of effects designed to move from one scene to the next smoothly; one clip to another.
 Both audio and video clips benefit from the inclusion of well-placed transitions; giving the audience a chance to "catch their breath" as you introduce them to the next scene.
-Classic transitions are often not much more than a transparency or fade.
+Classic transitions are often not much more than transparency or fade.